 Prior to July 15, 2020: Simple misdemeanor.
 Fine of $65 – $315, up to 30 days in jail.
 35% criminal penalty surcharge

 If you get a deferred judgment instead of a conviction, you will pay a civil penalty instead of a fine.
-Civil penalties in the same amounts as criminal fines — for instance, if you get a deferred judgment on an unlawful assembly charge, you could get a civil penalty of
+In light of that, judges assign civil penalties in the same amounts as criminal fines.
+For instance, if you get a deferred judgment on an unlawful assembly charge, you could get a civil penalty of

 The county attorney might ask for the judge to order you to perform community service hours.
-You may be required to pay a placement fee to be placed into a local community service program.
+If that happens, you must pay a placement fee.
+The judge will place you into a local community service program.
+You used to be able to choose where to complete community service hours.
+However, that is no longer the case.

-You need to talk to a city of West Des Moines unlawful assembly attorney if you’re facing criminal charges.
+In light of these possible sanctions, you need to talk to a city of West Des Moines unlawful assembly attorney.

-If you’re convicted of a crime causing injury or property damage in Iowa, you probably owe victim restitution.
+If you cause injury or property damage in Iowa, you must pay victim restitution.

 The Court will establish a plan of restitution.